“Inflation is always and everywhere a monetary phenomenon.”

 “I continue to believe that the American people have a love-hate relationship with inflation.
 They hate inflation but love everything that causes it.”

-Even without inflation becoming the catalyst for causing higher interest rates and cascading risk across the system, it doesn’t take a lot of creativity to imagine many other scenarios that burst the euphoria of this equity rally.
+Even without inflation becoming the catalyst for higher interest rates and cascading risk across the system, it doesn’t take a lot of creativity to imagine many other scenarios that burst the euphoria of this equity rally.
 Let’s imagine a few:

 - Russia, China, or North Korea (or all three) do something to provoke the new administration.